bppwrite/bppwrite.github.io/content/submit-a-play/woodward-newman-drama/index.md

 +++

-The Woodward/Newman Drama Award is an exclusive honor offered by Bloomington Playwrights Project, sponsored by the [Newman's Own Foundation](http://newmansownfoundation.org/), remembering the many great dramas Joanne Woodward and Paul Newman performed in together.
+The Woodward/Newman Drama Award is an exclusive honor offered by Bloomington Playwrights Project, remembering the many great dramas Joanne Woodward and Paul Newman performed in together.

-It presents the best unpublished full-length drama of the year with a full production as part of the BPP's Mainstage season, along with travel reimbursement.
-We are currently accepting submissions for the 2018-19 competition.
-Submissions must be postmarked by March 1, 2018.
+It presents the best unpublished full-length drama of the year with a cash prize of $3,000 and a full production as part of the BPP's Mainstage season, along with travel reimbursement.
+Submissions for the 2018-19 competition must be postmarked by March 1, 2018.
+Submissions for the 2019-20 competition must be postmarked by March 1, 2019.

 ## 2017-18 Award